ropensci-archive/ecoengine/inst/Using_ecoengine.md

 __Data sources__

-To obtain a list of data sources for the specimens contained in the museum.
+`ee_sources()` provides a list of data sources for the specimens contained in the museum.

 ```r